sourcegraph/handbook/content/ce/support.md

 We show up for our customers, open source users, and teammates by living up to our Sourcegraph values and handbook, as well as these additional guiding principles …

+- Focusing on the impact we might have and aligning our decisions and actions to the impact we desire
 - Seeking/providing context so the why is clear
 - Demonstrating profound compassion for the people with whom our paths cross and the problems/questions we help them solve, meeting them where they are
 - Only asking our customers and teammates things we can’t do or answer ourselves